-COVID-19 communications for our nation’s First Peoples
+COVID-19 communication for our nation’s First Peoples

-We created a functional interactive demo dashboard so that the agency could see how the introduction of Qilk would directly enhance their ability to access and interpret the data for strategic decision making.
+We created a functional interactive demo dashboard so that the Agency could see how the introduction of Qilk would directly enhance their ability to access and interpret the data for strategic decision making.
 Extending this data visualisation part of the project, we assisted in scoping out the potential issues concerning data capture, specifically on-field descriptive data.

 The third part of the project was to aid the agency with the internal buy-in of the CRM tool.
 Our team storyboarded, scripted, directed, and produced a 2-dimensional animated video explaining to staff what it was and how it could benefit the organisation and its work.

-Our efforts in data translation have brought the agency closer to successfully introducing a new centralised way to record, manage and access key information quickly and meaningfully.
+The new template enables the agency to quickly produce reports, making them more engaging and digestible for decision-makers.
+Our efforts in data translation and visualisation also brought the Agency closer to successfully introducing a new centralised way to record, manage and access key information quickly and meaningfully.